 The cosy Booktalk Café in Richmond is perfect for a toddle around their wide selection of new and second-hand books with a pit stop for a healthy meal.
 Alternatively, don your specs and head down to Mr. Tulk (attached to the State Library of Victoria), for some fantastic flatbread sandwiches that you can munch while you curl into a booth with your own book or one of the kooky volumes from the café.
 If you’re around Flinders Lane, seek refuge and a warm drink at the Journal Café, attached to City Library.
 This place is always busy so be prepared to wait or get friendly with a cute stranger and share a table.

-Attend The Loft’s yoga night at the CBD’s Hare Krishna centre on Wednesday or Friday, and you can have a yoga class followed by dinner at Gopal’s Vegetarian Restaurant.
+Attend Urban Yoga night at the CBD’s Hare Krishna centre on Monday or Thursday, and you can have a yoga class followed by dinner.
 The sessions are cheap as chips, the food is scrumptious and it’s a fantastic way to switch on your mind and body after the drudge of a rainy day.

 Beat the weather with some indoor gardening in the CBD.
 The level 2 link bridge in Melbourne Central has been transformed into a garden escape for inner-city shoppers and residents.
 With its wall-to-ceiling windows, grassy corners and multitudes of garden beds, the Community Kitchen Garden cheats the outdoors.
 Pick up a recipe, attend a workshop, forage for some veggies or simply curl up on the grass.